Entire home

 Moab

 Located in Moab, this cottage is in a rural area and on the beach.
-The area's natural beauty can be seen at Dead Horse Point State Park and Arches National Park Visitor Center.
-Monument Basin and Swanny City Park are also worth visiting.
+Moab Film Museum and Museum of Moab are cultural highlights, and some of the area's attractions include Monument Basin and Swanny City Park.
+Moab Recreation and Aquatic Center and Hole N The Rock are also worth visiting.
 Make sure you get close to the area's animals with activities such as game walks and birdwatching.

 Map